lurgoyf82/AngularSales/README.md

 ## API Response

-`CartService.getCartResponse` expects a plain text response from the backend.
+`CartService.getCartResponse` receives a JSON object returned by the backend.
-The service sends a POST request with the `Accept: text/plain` header and the API returns a simple string instead of JSON.
+The response includes `items`, `salesTaxes`, and `total` fields.

 ## Running end-to-end tests